Heartland virus

 What is Heartland virus?

-Heartland virus is an emerging tick-borne disease transmitted by Lone Star ticks.
-It can cause severe illness and death, especially in immunocompromised patients.
+Heartland virus is an emerging tick-borne virus transmitted primarily by Lone Star ticks.
+It can cause severe illness and has been associated with fatal infections.

 What are Heartland virus symptoms?

-Symptoms include fever, diarrhea, dyspnea, myalgias, malaise, confusion, unsteady gait, and encephalopathy.
-The illness can progress to multi-organ failure.
+Symptoms may include fever, diarrhea, dyspnea, myalgias, malaise, confusion, gait disturbance, and encephalopathy.
+Severe cases can progress to multi-organ failure.

 Where is Heartland virus found?